Doctors say girl who was born HIV positive is HIV-free after 2 1/2 years

 Persaud and Luzuriaga are part of a group of researchers working to explore and document possible pediatric HIV cure cases.
 The group was funded by a grant from amfAR, the Foundation for AIDS Research, and the National Institutes of Health.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health, said in March that he was enthusiastic about the findings.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases at the National Institutes of Health, said he is enthusiastic about the findings.

 “The best way to either eliminate the virus or allow the immune system to suppress residual virus is to treat someone as early as possible after infection so as not to allow a substantial reservoir of the virus to take hold,” Fauci told CNN.